-Justin Wolosz is a partner in Choate’s Complex Trial & Appellate Litigation Group.
-Justin has nearly two decades of experience as a proven litigator and trial lawyer, who creatively and efficiently helps clients navigate the complexities of sophisticated disputes.
-His practice focuses on business litigation, including consumer class action and multi-district litigation, as well as novel and complex state-court litigation in the Massachusetts Business Litigation Session and other state courts.
-Justin’s broad experience allows him to counsel his clients effectively through all phases of complex disputes, from pre-litigation negotiations through trial and any appellate proceedings.
+Justin advises on a wide-range of business litigation matters, with a particular focus on consumer class action and multi-district litigation, as well as novel and complex state-court litigation in the Massachusetts Business Litigation Session and other state courts.
+Justin’s broad experience positions him to counsel his clients effectively through all phases of complex disputes, from pre-litigation negotiations through trial and any appellate proceedings.

-- Represented national fuel retailer in multi-district putative class action alleging consumer protection violations in connection with the sale of motor fuel at retail.
+- National fuel retailer in multi-district putative class action alleging consumer protection violations in connection with the sale of motor fuel at retail.

-- Represented pharmaceutical company in connection with multi-district putative class action alleging improper sales and marketing activities in violation of RICO and various state laws.
-Consolidated action was dismissed by trial court and dismissal was affirmed by US Court of Appeals for the Third Circuit.
+- Pharmaceutical company in multi-district putative class action alleging improper sales and marketing activities in violation of RICO and various state laws.

-- Represented financial services firm in trial of breach of fiduciary duty and related claims.
+- Financial services firm in trial of breach of fiduciary duty and related claims.

-- Represented pharmaceutical company in False Claims Act qui tam action alleging improper marketing activities and wrongful termination, which resulted in a negotiated resolution.
+- Pharmaceutical company in False Claims Act qui tam action alleging improper marketing activities and wrongful termination of whistleblower.

 Publications and Presentations

 - "Clash of the Titans: Mock Trial of a Civil Case," presenter, MCLE Webinar, October, 2018.

 - "Summary Judgment -- From Soup to Nuts: Effective and Strategic Summary Judgment Advocacy," speaker, Boston Bar Association, November, 2016.